 In winter, one option for advanced walkers is to wear a lightweight inner sock liner inside a cushioned outer sock.

 Cotton is lightweight, breathable, dries quickly and is inexpensive.
-Negatives include the fact that it absorbs moisture and is heavy when wet.
+Negatives include the fact that it absorbs moisture, takes a while to dry out, and is heavy when wet.